How to Use Keywords in Lightroom Classic (Without Getting Overwhelmed)

 Quick Answer

 Keywords in Lightroom Classic are catalog metadata tags that let you filter, find, and group photos.
-You add them via the Keywording panel, the Painter tool, or the import dialog.
+You add them via the Keywording panel, the Painter tool, or the import dialog, and a parent-child hierarchy makes each tag propagate upward so your Smart Collections file themselves.
 Lightroom Classic 15.4 (June 2026) syncs keywords to the cloud for the first time, making an untagged library a findability problem across your entire Adobe ecosystem.

 I spend a lot of time in Lightroom's metadata layer, partly because I build tools that sit on top of it.
 Face Tagger applies person-name keywords using face recognition.
 Smart Search lets you find photos by typing a description, then optionally writes those descriptive tags as keywords.
 Both tools revealed the same pattern: photographers with an organized keyword hierarchy find things instantly; photographers without one search by date and hope.